Professor and Division Chair of Music Theory

 The Film Music of Fumio Hayasaka and Toru Takemitsu.
 A volume of essays for the Journal of Film Music, 3/1 (2010).

 Editor of Music Theory Online, the electronic refereed journal published by the Society of Music Theory, 2001-2008.

 “Musical Gesture and Mythical Narrative in the Songs of Bob Dylan.”
-International Conference on Music Since 1900, Liverpool, England.
-Forthcoming in September 2013.
+International Conference on Music Since 1900, Liverpool, England, 2013.

-“Embodied Expression in Bob Dylan’s Blood on the Tracks.”
-Paper presented at the Annual Conference of the Texas Society of Music Theory, Denton, 2013.
+"Embodied Expression in Bob Dylan's Blood on the Tracks."
+International Conference on Analyzing Popular Music, Liverpool, England, 2013.